HLOverflow/PortTunnelingExplained/README.md

 - There is *no open* SSH server at 10.10.1.10:22 nor 0.0.0.0:22.
 The port is filtered.
 There is a firewall blocking.
 - I have gained of Remote Code Execution on the machine.
 - There is an SSH client inside the exploited server.
-- I would like to tunnel the service back to my host machine (10.10.1.32)
+- I would like to tunnel the admin web portal back to my host machine (10.10.1.32)

 Technique: Reverse/Remote Port Forwarding via SSH a single internal target back to host.